Skip to main content

 “Indiana awarded nine school districts nearly $2.3 million for 76 propane buses in its second round of Volkswagen settlement money.” — Indiana Department of Environmental Management, Indiana

 In 2016, Volkswagen was found guilty of violating the Clean Air Act and agreed to spend up to $14.7 billion to settle allegations of cheating emissions.
 Settlement funds support national- and state-level projects that reduce nitrogen oxide emissions.
-Part of the settlement, called the Environmental Mitigation Trust, designates $2.9 billion to fund environmental mitigation projects that reduce emissions of nitrogen oxides, like propane vehicles.
+Part of the settlement, called the Environmental Mitigation Trust, designated $2.9 billion to fund environmental mitigation projects.
 Funds are allocated through designated state beneficiaries.
+To find your state beneficiary and apply for funding, visit the National Association of Clean Air Agency website.

 Federal and State Funding